Abstract: Methods of physical education and development of children. Starting position

 In-line method

-pass method
+Pass-through method

-For development physical qualities in the main part of the lesson, it is most effective to use the circular method of conducting outdoor switchgear, the features of which are as follows.
+For development physical qualities In the main part of the lesson, it is most effective to use the circular method of conducting outdoor switchgear, the features of which are as follows.
 8

-Complex for the development of strength
+Complex for developing strength

-Exercises for the formation of correct posture
+Exercises to develop correct posture

 Choreography exercises